memgraph/docs/docs/reference-guide/exposing-system-metrics.md

 ## Configuring the HTTP endpoint

-Exposing metrics is a Memgraph Enterprise feature and therefore needs a valid Memgraph Enterprise license key.
-After successfully entering the license key, Memgraph would need to be restarted in order to start the metrics HTTP server in the following run.

 The default address and port for the metrics server is `0.0.0.0:9091`, and can be configured with configuration flags `--metrics-address` and `--metrics-port`.
 For more info on the configuration, check the [list of the configuration variables](/reference-guide/configuration.md).